Opentrons/opentrons/api/docs/v2/new_modules.rst

 .. note::

-    You can also deactivate your temperature module through our Run App by clicking on the ``Pipettes & Modules`` tab.
-Your temperature module will automatically deactivate if another protocol is uploaded to the app.
-Your temperature module will not deactivate automatically upon protocol end, cancel or re-setting a protocol.
+    You can also deactivate your temperature module through the Opentrons App by clicking on the ``Pipettes & Modules`` tab.
+Your Temperature Module will automatically deactivate if another protocol is uploaded to the app.
+Your Temperature Module will *not* deactivate automatically when the protocol ends, is cancelled, or is reset.

+After deactivating your Temperature module, you can later call :py:meth:`.TemperatureModuleContext.set_temperature` to heat or cool phase again.

 .. versionadded:: 2.0